amlehn/andrealehn.engineer/_pages/contact.md

 | MIT                                 | lehn@mit.edu              |
 | All other inquiries                 | Andrea.Lehn@gmail.com     |

-You can also find Andrea on [LinkedIn](https://www.linkedin.com/in/amlehn/) and MIT Handshake.
+You can also find Andrea on [LinkedIn](https://www.linkedin.com/in/amlehn/) and [MIT Handshake Alumni Network](https://app.joinhandshake.com/stu/users/18825035).